 Civil War Trails, Inc. announced last week that it has designed and is sourcing new, 100% recyclable materials.

 The Civil War Trails program connects visitors to more than 1,650 sites across five states, including those in the Shenandoah Valley Battlefields National Historic District.
 The organization was recognized by the Virginia Green Travel Alliance for “Most Innovative Green Project” after closing out 2018 by recycling 1.5 tons of acrylic.
 That material will be reconstituted into UV resistant sheeting that will be used for sign panels.
 The Trails team was also able to recycle 682 pounds of aluminum from old pedestals as well, not counting the parts they were able to reuse in the field.
 Senator Mark Warner described the accomplishment as a demonstration that sustainable practices are possible in the tourism industry.

 For more news from across the Shenandoah Valley, click here.

-Dylan Nicholls Civil War Trails signs, Civil War Trails recycled signs, Civil War Trails mark warner, Civil War Trails sheeting, Civil War Trails recycled, Civil War Trails recycled sheeting, Civil War Trails uv resistant sheeting, Civil War Trails, Shenandoah Valley Battlefields National Historic District, Civil War Trails recycling, aluminum, Civil War Trails reuse, civil war aluminum, Civil War Trails waste, civil war trails aluminum, Civil War Trails material, Senator Mark Warner civil war, Civil War Trails acrylic, Senator Mark Warner trails, Civil War Trails virginia, Senator Mark Warner green, Civil War Trails shenandoah valley, Senator Mark Warner recycling, Civil War Trails pedestals, civil war trails green, Senator Mark Warner
+Josh Henry Civil War Trails signs, Civil War Trails recycled signs, Civil War Trails mark warner, Civil War Trails sheeting, Civil War Trails recycled, Civil War Trails recycled sheeting, Civil War Trails uv resistant sheeting, Civil War Trails, Shenandoah Valley Battlefields National Historic District, Civil War Trails recycling, aluminum, Civil War Trails reuse, civil war aluminum, Civil War Trails waste, civil war trails aluminum, Civil War Trails material, Senator Mark Warner civil war, Civil War Trails acrylic, Senator Mark Warner trails, Civil War Trails virginia, Senator Mark Warner green, Civil War Trails shenandoah valley, Senator Mark Warner recycling, Civil War Trails pedestals, civil war trails green, Senator Mark Warner